I have a friend who I know for more than 10 years.

 Being an introvert, I know I prefer to read a book than to go out for parties.
 I know I need time alone to recharge.
 Sometimes, I regret going to events when I didn’t feel like it and I would blame myself for not saying “no”.
 To love and develop myself further, it is important for me to master how to set healthy boundaries and reject party invitations that don’t serve me kindly.

-5. You need to know your values.
+5. Know your values.

 Your values are what you stand for.
 They are what you believe in and the things that are important to you.
-Knowing your values is part of loving yourself because it helps you to identify and connect with people who share the same values as you – be it friends, business partners or your better half.
+Knowing your values is part of loving yourself because it helps you to identify and connect with people who share the same values as you – be it friends, business partners, or your better half.

 A good way to know what your values are is to ask, “What will you not do?
 What are your standards?”
-Like for me, I believe in love, kindness and encouragement.
+Like for me, I believe in love, kindness, and encouragement.
 As a tutor, I love to encourage my students.
 I don’t believe that scolding helps my students improve.
 Other tutors would think that I’m too soft and scolding is necessary.
 But that’s okay.
 Everyone has different values.
 You have to find what’s yours.

-6. You need to know your purpose.
+6. Know your purpose.

-However, purpose is one of the hardest things to know about yourself.
+However, the purpose is one of the hardest things to know about yourself.
 It took me a long time to uncover my purpose and I’m still clarifying it as I progress.
 What I suggest is to start thinking and writing down your purpose even though it isn’t crystal clear yet.
 It would get clearer along the way.

 To start, you can ask yourself WHY: